 It's possible some documents may not load properly because you are not using the most up to date web browser.
 Some older versions of Internet Explorer may not load these documents.
 We recommend using either Firefox or Chrome.

 Job applications may be submitted online, or by mailing to Toms River Township Department of Human Resources P.O.
 Box 728 Toms River, NJ 08754.

 No, the noted authorities are separate entities governed by independent agencies.
 To reach the Parking Authority, please call 732-341-1000, ext.
 8420 or 8421.
 To reach the Municipal Utilities, please call 732-240-3500.

-Yes, Mayor Kelaher does perform grand opening ribbon-cutting ceremonies.
-To schedule a grand opening, please call his Personal Assistant Lynda Valeri at 732-341-1000, ext.
+Yes, Mayor Hill does perform grand opening ribbon-cutting ceremonies.
+To schedule a grand opening, please call his Executive Assistant Catherine (Kitt) Christie at 732-341-1000, ext.
 8255.

 No, the township does not have a Social Services department; rather the County of Ocean does and the department be contacted at 732-349-1500.

 No, Mayor Hill does not perform weddings.
 Toms River Township municipal judges do perform weddings and they can be reached at the municipal court at 732-797-3914 or call the County of Ocean for a superior court judge.
 For private minister referrals, please call the Mayor’s Office at 732-341-1000, ext.
 8255.